iankantian/ConnectForissimo/README.md

 'master' branch is incomplete, rudimentary attempt at code challenge, had to give up after an hour.
 'postOneHour' branch is me circling around and fixing the code up, mostly works!.
 The big bug is that diagonal victory is not being detected, sometimes.

+Obvious next steps are allowing the user to play the game against the computer, adding some intelligence to the game play - making wins better than chance.